reflex-dev/reflex-web/docs/library/ag-grid/aggridgettingstarted.md

 ## Row Selection

 Row Selection is enabled using the `row_selection` attribute.
+Setting it to `multiple` allows users to select multiple rows at a time.
 You can use the `checkbox_selection` column definition attribute to render checkboxes for selection.

 ```python demo exec